Skip to main content

 Do not give me a framework.
 Give me a recommendation.

-Opus 4.7: Gives a firm recommendation and is willing to take a counterintuitive position when the context warrants it.
+Claude Opus 4.8: Gives a firm recommendation and is willing to take a counterintuitive position when the context warrants it.
 The partnership section — particularly where partnerships typically fail — is the most practically useful of the three.

-Winner: o3 — The decision pivot analysis is the most structurally rigorous, and o3 commits to a recommendation without hedging it into uselessness.
+Winner: GPT-5.5 — The decision-pivot analysis is the most structurally rigorous, and at high reasoning effort it commits to a recommendation without hedging it into uselessness.

 19. Risk Scenario Planning